uDALES/u-dales/docs/udales-pre-processing.md

 ### Visualising geometries

-There are a number of functions in the `preprocessing` class that can be called from the Matlab editor in order to visualise the geometry: `plot_bl` plots the buildings, `plot_blocks` plots the buildings and the roads, and `plot_facets` plots all the facets.
+There are a number of functions in the `preprocessing` class that can be called from the Matlab editor in order to visualise the geometry.
+Assuming the instance of the preprocessing class is named `r`, `plot_bl(r)` plots the buildings, `plot_blocks(r)` plots the buildings and the roads, and `plot_facets(r)` plots all the facets.